THE NATION CLASSROOM

 2. Self-directed student practice: Assign students to read excerpts and practice work on their own.
-On the student home page, they can select from the three time periods, read the relevant background and passages, and answer questions posed on the site.
+On the student home page, they can select from the eight time periods, read the relevant background and passages, and answer questions posed on the site.

 CHOOSE YOUR MODULE:

 - 1865–77: The Post–Civil War Era and Realities of Reconstruction